House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Attach Your Own Weights to the Curtain

-You can craft your own homemade weights to attach to your shower curtain or buy any number of commercial shower curtain weights.
-Most weights clip onto the bottom of the curtain, where they make the curtain resistant to moving air.
+You can craft your homemade weights to attach to your shower curtain or buy any number of commercial shower curtain weights.
+Most weights clip onto the bottom of the curtain, which makes the curtain resistant to moving air.

 6. Hang Something on the Curtain Rod

-If you don’t have something like that, you can get creative and use a wet towel or anything that will weigh the curtain down enough for it to not blow in.
+If you don’t have something like that, you can get creative and use a wet towel or anything to weigh the curtain down enough not to blow in.

 Conclusion